yecril71pl/cpp-docs.pl-pl/docs/dotnet/stl-clr-containers.md

 ref class Employee
 {
 public:
-    // C++ Standard Library containers might require a public constructor, so it
+    // STL/CLR containers might require a public constructor, so it
     // is a good idea to define one.
     Employee() :
         name(nullptr),
         employeeNumber(0) { }

-    // All C++ Standard Library containers require a public copy constructor.
+    // All STL/CLR containers require a public copy constructor.
     Employee(const Employee% orig) :
         name(orig.name),
         employeeNumber(orig.employeeNumber) { }

-    // All C++ Standard Library containers require a public assignment operator.
+    // All STL/CLR containers require a public assignment operator.
     Employee% operator=(const Employee% orig)
     {
         if (this != %orig)